 David Oertel is Music Director and Conductor of the Austin Philharmonic and Starlight Symphony Orchestra.
-He has worked with the Austin Flute Choir, youth orchestras, musical theatre and opera companies, community bands and orchestras as well as jazz ensembles and silent film orchestras.
+He has worked with many orchestras, musical theatre and opera companies, community bands and orchestras as well as jazz ensembles, and silent film orchestras.

 Oertel has placed in the top ranks of The American Prize in Orchestral Programming for the past several years.